bio-agents/bioagents-schema-docs/controlled_vocabularies.rst

    "Proprietary", "Software for which the software's publisher or another person retains intellectual property rights - usually copyright of the source code, but sometimes patent rights."
    "Freeware", "Proprietary software that is available for use at no monetary cost.
 In other words, freeware may be used without payment but may usually not be modified, re-distributed or reverse-engineered without the author's permission."
    "Not licensed", "Software which is not licensed and is not proprietary."
-    "Other", "Software under license not currently supported by bioagentsSchema."
+    "Other", "Software under license not currently supported by bioagents schema."

 Maturity